HOME BUILDING INFORMATION

 Moscone Center: Trade shows, conferences, and banquets take place practically unnoticed under street-level gardens and recreational venues in the heart of San Francisco.
 This site describes, verbally and visually, the original convention center, completed in 1981, and subsequent additions.

-Space Center Independence: This site describes one of the largest underground industrial parks in the world: 4.4 million square feet of office, warehouse, and light-manufacturing space in a Missouri limestone mine.
+Space Center Kansas City: This site describes one of the largest underground industrial parks in the world: 4.4 million square feet of office, warehouse, and light-manufacturing space in a Missouri limestone mine.

 Subterranea Britannica: Read about "man-made and man-used underground places" throughout the UK.